mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 </tbody>
 </table>

-In this version of the list, "she" and "her" have both moved up. "cochrane" remains, but now we have at least two new name-like words: "nellie" and "nly."
-Nellie Bly, of course, was a turn-of-the-century journalist.
+In this version of the list, _she_ and _her_ have both moved up. _cochrane_ remains, but now we have at least two new name-like words: _nellie_ and _bly._ Nellie Bly was a turn-of-the-century journalist best known today for her investigate journalism, perhaps most remarkably when she had herself committed to the New York City Lunatic Asylum for ten days in order to write an expose on the mistreatment of mental health patients.
 She was born Elizabeth Cochrane Seaman, and Bly was her pen name or _nom-de-plume_.
-With only these sparse details, we now account for seven of our ten terms: "cochrane," "her," "she," "seaman," "bly," "nellie," and "plume."
-To understand "mark," "ironclad," and "vexations," we can return to the original obituary and discover that Bly died at St. Mark's Hospital.
+With only a few details about Bly, we can account for seven of the top ten __tf-idf__ terms: _cochrane,_ _her,_ _she,_ _seaman,_ _bly,_ _nellie,_ and _plume._ To understand _mark_, _ironclad_, and _vexations_, we can return to the original obituary and discover that Bly died at St. Mark's Hospital.
 Her husband was president of the Ironclad Manufacturing Company.
 Finally, "a series of forgeries by her employees, disputes of various sorts, bankruptcy and a mass of vexations and costly litigations swallowed up Nellie Bly's fortune."
 Many of the terms on this list are mentioned as few as one, two, or three times; they are not frequent by any measure.
 Their presence in this one document, however, are all distinctive compared with the rest of the corpus.

 ## Procedure